adobe/buildrunner/README.rst

 Buildrunner can be run as a Docker container.
 This works cross-platform and is the easiest way to keep up to date.

-To install, simply checkout this repo and add the ``scripts`` directory to your ``$PATH``.  ``scripts`` contains wrapper scripts that pass the appropriate context to the Docker container.
+To install, simply clone this repo and add the ``scripts`` directory to your ``$PATH``.  ``scripts`` contains wrapper scripts that pass the appropriate context to the Docker container.
 There is a `bash <scripts/buildrunner>`_ script and a Windows `batch file <scripts/buildrunner.bat>`_, which simply calls the bash